 - Endorphins which are natural painkillers produced by the pituitary gland, are released and bind to receptors at the synapses in the pain pathways effectively blocking the feeling of pain

-- Anaesthetics, which are pain killers, act by interfering with the neural transmission from the pain receptors to the CNS
+- Anesthetics, which are pain killers, act by interfering with the neural transmission from the pain receptors to the CNS

-- They cause a reversible loss of sensation in certain parts of the body (localized anaesthetics) or all (general anaesthetics)
+- They cause a reversible loss of sensation in certain parts of the body (localized anesthetics) or all (general anesthetics)

-- General anaesthetics is when they put somebody under or complete unconsciousness
+- General anesthetics is when they put somebody under or complete unconsciousness

 β - Application: The effect of anesthetics on awareness.

-- An individual under general anaesthetics generally has no awareness during the surgery or procedure
+- An individual under general anesthetics generally has no awareness during the surgery or procedure

 - Sometimes the person is partially conscious, like during some brain surgeries to remove tumours.
 The patient’s brain is monitored during the process